ibm-cloud-docs/cloud-activity-tracker/cloud_services.md

 Use the {{site.data.keyword.cloudaccesstraillong}} service to monitor user-initiated activities that change the state of any of the following services in the {{site.data.keyword.IBM_notm}} Cloud:
 {:shortdesc}

+{{site.data.keyword.cloudaccesstrailfull}} is deprecated.
+As of 9 May 2019, you cannot provision new {{site.data.keyword.cloudaccesstrailshort}} instances, and access to *Lite* plan instances will be removed.
+Existing premium plan instances are supported until 9 October 2019.
+Any instance that is still provisioned as of 9 October 2019 will be deleted.
+To continue monitoring the activity of your {{site.data.keyword.cloud_notm}} account, provision an instance of the [{{site.data.keyword.at_full}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).
+{: deprecated}

 **Note:** To get information about the regions where a service is available in the {{site.data.keyword.cloud_notm}}, see [Services by region](/docs/resources?topic=resources-services_region#services_region).